8 Momentum equation

 \[ \begin{align} \mathbf{v}\cdot\mathbf{n} = 0, & {} & \nabla\mathbf{v}\cdot\mathbf{n} = \mathbf{0} \end{align} \]

-on $\partial\Omega$, here $\mathbf{n}$ is a normal vector on $\partial\Omega$.
-If one now integrates Eq.
-(8.75) on $\Omega$, one obtains
+on $\partial\Omega$, where $\mathbf{n}$ is a normal vector on $\partial\Omega$.
+Integrating Eq.
+(8.75) over $\Omega$, one obtains

 \[ \begin{align} \int_\Omega\sum_{i = 1}^3v_i\frac{\partial^2v_i}{\partial x^2}d^3r &= \int_{z = 0}^{L_z}\int_{y = 0}^{L_y}\int_{x = 0}^{L_x}\sum_{i = 1}^3v_i\frac{\partial^2v_i}{\partial x^2}dxdydz. \end{align} \]